Windows 98: System requirements

-The majority of copies of Windows 98 were distributed in CD-ROM format.
-A 3 1/2-inch floppy disk version was available for older machines, albeit only via mail order.
+The majority of copies of Windows 98 were on CD-ROM, but a 3 1/2-inch floppy disk version was also available for older machines, albeit via mail order only.
 The floppy disk version of Windows 98 came on 39 DMF formatted floppy disks and excluded some additional software components that the CD-ROM version might have featured.
-The original release of Windows 98 was the last version of Windows to be available on floppy disks, as Windows 98 Second Edition was only available on CD-ROMs.
-Microsoft Plus! for Windows 98 was also only available on CD-ROMs.
+Windows 98 Second Edition dropped support for floppy installation, making the original release of Windows 98 the last major release of Windows to be available on floppy disks.
+Microsoft Plus! for Windows 98 was only available on CD-ROMs.

-The two major versions of Windows 98 have minimum requirements needed to be run.
+The two major versions of Windows 98 have minimum requirements needed to be run: